 The fuyu can also be used in smoothies and purees, in which case the peel should be removed as it is tougher than some peels.
 It is also a great addition to any fruit or even vegetable salad.

-Here is a video of a demonstration of how to work with the fuyu persimmon:
+Here is my video demonstration of how to work with the Fuyu persimmon:

 Buying and Storage

 You can buy the fuyu soft and ripe and eat right away or buy them hard for later use.
 The fuyus will ripen on their own at room temperature over a period of several days.
 They are generally speaking not a fast ripening fruit like strawberries or bananas.
 Hence an unripe bunch can last weeks.
 However, once ripe they do not keep well and thus should be eaten quickly.